1. Strong system adaptability

 Compliant with Windows system security standards, supports digital signatures, and avoids interception by system firewalls/antivirus software;

-1. Authentication related issues
+1. Authentication-related issues

 2. Issues related to human-computer interaction

-3. Efficiency and safety related issues
+3. Efficiency and safety-related issues

 Dedicated to the research and development of core visual algorithm technologies, product innovation and industry applications, empowering AI+ diversified scenarios, facilitating industrial upgrading